tpatel29/mywebclass-simulation-advanced/theme_1/initiatives/epics/stories/tasks/teamalerttask.md

-# Task 1:
+# Task 2:
-Add tests to CI/CD pipeline
+Set up performance alerts

 ## Description:
-Integrate the automated tests into the CI/CD pipeline and ensure that they run automatically on every build.
+Set up alerts to notify the development team of any performance regressions.

 ## Effort Estimate:
-1 story point
+2 story points

 ## Priority:
 High

 ## Status:
 To do